LeoSM-07/HAConnect/README.md

 #  HAConnect

 A native iOS app that communicates with your HomeAssistance instance via it's built in API.
+Still only at a prototype stage.

 ## Todo
 - [x] Setup & Websocket Networking